 - Frozen vegetables and fruits: choose a wide variety (lots of colors) without salty sauces and sugary syrups

 Tailor the list to meet your tastes, healthy eating guidelines, and budget.
 And remember, you can shop for these staples using your Supplemental Nutrition Assistance Program (SNAP) benefits.
-If you're wondering whether you're eligible for SNAP, visit NCOA's online digital tool BenefitsCheckup.org to find out and get help applying for the food assistance benefit..
+Many grocery delivery services now accept SNAP (but SNAP will not cover the delivery fee).
+If you're wondering whether you're eligible for SNAP, visit NCOA's BenefitsCheckup.org to find out and get help applying for the food assistance benefit.

 5. Consult other healthy eating meal plans